-Staff or Councillors who require more detailed information about the PID Act than is contained in this document should contact the General Manager or the Disclosures Coordinator (Manager Governance) for advice.
+Staff or Councillors who require more detailed information about the PID Act than is contained in this document should contact the General Manager, Disclosures Coordinator (Director Corporate Services) or alternate Disclosures Coordinator (Manager Governance) for advice.

 Public officials who report wrongdoing (whistleblowers) can play an important role in organisational accountability by bringing wrongdoing to the attention of those who can effect change.
 The protection of whistleblowers is fundamental to the implementation of the Act and to organisational integrity.
 Legislative provisions are however insufficient on their own to either protect or encourage whistleblowing.
 An organisation-wide commitment to protecting and respecting whistleblowers and dealing properly with valid disclosures is essential.